Archaic — Branding

 Village of Carthage — Web

-A simple website for my hometown
+A website for my hometown

-The Village of Carthage is the town where I grew up.
+The Village of Carthage, New York is the town where I grew up.
 It's small and mostly uninteresting, but it needs a great website for its community to stay informed.
 And there are a wide variety of users, from those just trying to stay up to date, the community event gurus, and the local politics followers.
 For this project, I was the sole designer, but I have my classmates and professors to thank for providing feedback and guidance.

 Current Website